jmstrnr/Dublin-Dentistry/README.md

 # Dublin Dentistry project.

-A static website for a dentist, done in order to experiment with and improve at HTML and CSS.

 Hosted at: https://dublin-dentistry-43ff09.netlify.app/

+This application is a static website for a dental franchise based in Dublin.
+The website was created in order to experiment with CSS transformations and animations, as well as practice creating frontend features like testimonial slideshows and popup modals.
+I also used Webpack in order to familiarize myself with using it as a build tool.